NAVIGATE ALLERGY SEASON LIKE A PRO

 - Sneezing

-- Runny or stuffy nose (nasal congestion)
+- Runny nose (nasal congestion)

-- Itchy, watery eyes
+- Itchy and watery eyes

-- Itchy mouth or skin
+- Tingling or itchy skin

 WHEN IS ALLERGY SEASON?